shy2net/nodejs-angular-starter/README.md

 To work with this template **locally (debug mode)**, follow these commands:

-    npm install # Install NodeJS dependencies and angular npm run debug # Run the NodeJS on debug mode npm run angular # Run Angular
+    npm install # Install NodeJS dependencies and angular npm run node # Run the NodeJS on debug mode npm run angular # Run Angular

 We don't run the `npm start` command as it is reserved only for the compiled code to run on a production server.